bashrc666/ansible-check_oracle_health/README.md

 Depence of wich case of install you want:
  - with nrpe on oracle server:
     - add role nagios-nrpe-server
     - set `check_oracle_health_over_nrpe: true`
     - overide default vars to your case

- - remote install:
+ - remote or local install without nrpe:
     - None

 Example Playbook